 Subject to the provisions in the relevant Sub-Fund's Supplement under Appendix I, equalisation may be applied.
 With equalisation, Performance Fee is effectively calculated on a Share-by-Share basis so that each Share is charged a Performance Fee that equates with that Share's performance.
 This method of calculation ensures that (i) any Performance Fee paid to the Manager is charged only to those Shares that have appreciated in value, (ii) all Shareholders within a Class of Share have the same amount per Share at risk, and (iii) all Shares of a Class of Shares have the same Net Asset Value per Share.
 The equalisation method adopted is usually referred to as the "Equalisation Share Adjustment Approach" according to which investors subscribe against the gross Net Asset Value per Share and redeem against the Net Asset Value per Share.
-If an investor subscribes for Shares of a Class at a time when the Net Asset Value per Share of that Class, certain adjustments will be made to reduce inequities that could otherwise result to the subscriber, the existing or exiting Shareholders or to the Manager.
+If an investor subscribes for Shares of a Class at a time when the Net Asset Value per Share of that Class of Shares is other than the Peak Net Asset Value per Share of that Class, certain adjustments will be made to reduce inequities that could otherwise result to the subscriber, the existing or exiting Shareholders or to the Manager.
 This can be explained as follows: